Removal & Special Appearances in Texas

 Texas Trial Lawyers Serving Counsel Nationwide in Jurisdiction Objections

 Texas’ business friendly environment draws individuals and entities from across the world.
 While that’s beneficial for economic growth and diversity, it can create challenges when disputes involving out-of-state parties arise and require resolution through the legal system.

 If legal action has been filed against you, your business, or your client in Texas and you wish to challenge jurisdiction, proven counsel from trial lawyers experienced in Texas venues and procedure is crucial.
-Hendershot Cowart, P.C. works with clients, corporate counsel, and co-counsel nationwide in matters involving special appearance, removal, and other matters of jurisdiction.
+Hendershot Cowart, P.C. works with clients, corporate counsel, and co-counsel nationwide in matters involving special appearance, removal to federal court, and other matters of jurisdiction.

 Our experienced legal team has the insight required of complex claims, and is available to discuss your matter and how we can be of assistance.
 Call or contact us online to speak with a lawyer.

 In Texas, a series of statutes codified under Chapter 17, Subchapter C of the Texas Civil Practice and Remedies Code – colloquially known as the Texas “Long-Arm Statute” – as well as other long-arm provisions in Texas law, govern the reach of Texas courts.